timothyhinh79/silobuster/stories/Create_Cleaning_Logs.md

-This is a non-standard story meant to document the devlelopment of thought around an architectural need: logging the outputs of cleaning and quality assessment steps.
+This is a non-standard story meant to document the development of thought around an architectural need: logging the outputs of cleaning and quality assessment steps.

 In a call between Skyler Young, Peter Bonnel and Eric Hummel, a first draft pseudo-schema in JSON was developed: